Here is your recap of cable and Internet service industry news from around the US and the world this week:

 FCC Website Features “Apology” for Ajit Pai

 Due to some security lapses, apparently, anyone can publish anything they want on the FCC’s website.
-Someone took advantage of this and published an “apology” for Ajit Pai.
-(See below.)
+Someone took advantage of this and published an “apology” for Ajit Pai (see the image below).
 We’re not sure who was responsible for the post but it does seem like anything can be uploaded to the site.
 Possibly even malware.
 No wonder these guys had such a problem with the comments about Net Neutrality a while back.
 Well, at least they are sorry.

 22 Million Comments On FCC’s Net Neutrality Repeal